- Year 6 Courses (Sept-Oct)

 - The Beaconsfield Centre is close to Seer Green, Jordans, Tylers Green, Penn, Wooburn Green, Bourne End, Cookham, Marlow, Loudwater, Hazlemere and High Wycombe.

-- The Stoke Poges Centre is close to Gerrards Cross, Hedgerley, Fulmer, Slough, Farnham Common, Farnham Royal, Iver, Denham, Uxbridge, Hayes, Harrow and Windsor.
+- The Stoke Poges Centre is close to Gerrards Cross, Chalfont St Peter, Hedgerley, Fulmer, Slough, Farnham Common, Farnham Royal, Iver, Denham, Uxbridge, Hayes, Harrow and Windsor.

 11 Plus Mock Exams

 Get exam ready with Marie Redmond Tuition® GL and CEM-style 11 Plus Mock Exams for the Buckinghamshire, Slough, Reading and Kendrick tests.

 Students who sat our mock exams in 2019 said they were very similar to the actual GL Assessment and CEM tests, which made them feel prepared and confident when sitting the exam.

 Our 11 Plus Tuition Courses Prepare Students for Entrance to These Schools